Nivin Pauly

-Early life
+Early life and education

-Nivin was born to Suriyani Nasrani Catholic family on 11 October 1984 in Aluva, Ernakulam.
-Nivin's father, Pauly Bonaventure and his mother, Thressiamma Pauly worked in Aarau, Switzerland.
-Nivin,was brought up in Kerala.
+Nivin Pauly was born on 11 October 1984, in Aluva, Kochi.
+Nivin's father, Pauly Bonaventure and mother, Thressiamma Pauly, worked in Aarau, Switzerland.
+Nivin was brought up in Kerala.
 He graduated with a Bachelor of Technology degree in Electronics & Communication Engineering from Federal Institute of Science and Technology (FISAT), Angamaly in 2006.

-Nivin was employed at Infosys in Bangalore through campus placements and worked as a software engineer from 2006 to 2008.
+He was employed at Infosys in Bangalore through campus placements and worked as a software engineer from 2006 to 2008.
 However, he resigned and returned home after his father's death.

+Nivin currently lives with his family in Kochi.